decentraland/old-documentation/_posts/development-guide/2018-01-09-external-3d-models.md

 <img src="/images/media/blender-nla-editor2.png" alt="Stash actions into glTF model" width="600"/>

 When adding the model to your Decentraland scene, you must activate animations by configuring the _gltf-model_ entity.
-See [Scene content guide]({{ site.baseurl }}{% post_url /development-guide/2018-01-21-scene-content %}) for instructions.
+See [3D model animations]({{ site.baseurl }}{% post_url /development-guide/2018-02-13-3d-model-animations %}) for instructions.

 #### Best practices for animations